Bionano Genomics Inc. (BNGO) Shares Rise Despite Market Challenges

 Is It Worth Investing in Bionano Genomics Inc. (NASDAQ: BNGO) Right Now?

-Moreover, the 36-month beta value for BNGO is 2.27.
-Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for BNGO is at 2.25.
+Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?